microsoft/SmartHotel360-SentimentAnalysis/README.md

 1. Create a new collection in the Cosmos DB database using the Azure Portal's Data Explorer.
 Name the **Database Id** `TweetsDB` and the **Collection Id** `Tweets`.

     ![Create a new Cosmos DB Collection](Documents/Images/08-new-collection.png)

+> Note: For partition key you can use /id

 1. Create a new Graph in the new Cosmos DB database id named `TweetsDB` and a graph id of `Tweets`.